What Shed Size Can I Build Without A Permit? - EasyShed

 • Your shed is at least 900mm away from each boundary

-• If your shed is raised off of the ground - lofted, for instance, - it is less than 3 metres from the ground
+• If your shed is raised off the ground - lofted, for instance, - it is less than 3 metres from the ground

 • Your shed doesn’t interfere with the fire safety of other buildings - it’s not blocking entrances, for instance